wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/BoolConvenience)
 ![GitHub](https://img.shields.io/github/license/wltrup/BoolConvenience)

-**BoolConvenience** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, adding an extension to `Bool` to define two computed properties, `isTrue` and `isFalse`.
+**BoolConvenience** is a Swift package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, adding an extension to `Bool` to define two computed properties, `isTrue` and `isFalse`.
 These may seem redundant but they sometimes do make for cleaner code.

 ---